-A block licence is available to an owner of three or more dogs kept on the same premises, as long as they are three unsterilised bitches and one of them is used for breeding, or the premises are registered guard dog kennels, or the three dogs are registered with one of the following bodies:
+A block licence is available to an owner of three or more dogs kept on the same premises as long as at least three are unsterilised bitches, which between them breed less than 3 litters in a 12 month period, or the premises are registered guard dog kennels, or where at least three dogs are registered with one of the following bodies:

 - the Kennel Club